ArweaveTeam/docs.arweave.org-info/mining/overview/mining.md

 # 5. Share the Block

 Once your miner has mined a solution and built a block, it will publish that block by sharing it with its peers.
 This begins the "race" portion of mining.
-All miners are mining solutions concurrently and there will often be multiple blocks mined at the same block height.
-In those cases only one of those blocks will be confirmed and provide mining rewards.
+All miners are mining solutions concurrently and there will often be multiple blocks mined ontop of given block (i.e. multiple blocks at the same height and with the same previous block).
+In those cases only one of those blocks (at most) will provide mining rewards.
 In order to increase the chance that your block is the "winner" you want it to be shared and accepted by as many peers as possible, as quickly as possible.
 The 3 main factors in this race:

-1. When the block was first published.
+1. The time that block was first published.
 The earlier you publish a block the higher the chance it will "win"
 2. How quickly your miner can share the block with its peers.
-The more peers you're connected with and the faster your network conenction to them, the higher the chance your block will "win"
+The more peers you're connected with and the faster your network connection to them, the higher the chance your block will "win"
 3. Your node's reputation.
 Nodes will prioritize their relationship with peers based on their reputation.
 They will share new block and transactions with high reputation peers first, and they will validate and gossip blocks from high reputation peers first.
 Both of these factors can be the difference between your block "winning" or being orphaned.
 For more on reputation see [Node Reputation](node-reputation.md)

 ## 5.1 Logs